Стратегии на образователната и научната политика

 1. Definitions of bullying1

 The “classicˮ in defining the phenomenon of bullying is Dan Olweus with the writing of the book “Bullying in Schoolˮ (1993).
 He states, “It is a negative action when someone intentionally inflicts injury or discomfort upon another, basically what is implied in the definition of aggressive behavior.
 Negative actions can be carried out by physical contact, words, or other ways, such as making faces or mean gestures and intentional exclusion from a group.
-To use the term bullying, there should also be an imbalance in strength (an asymmetric power relationship): the student who is exposed to the negative actions has diculty defending him-/ herself and is somewhat helpless against the student or students who harass” (Olweus 1993).
+To use the term bullying, there should also be an imbalance in strength (an asymmetric power relationship): the student who is exposed to the negative actions has difficulty defending him-/ herself and is somewhat helpless against the student or students who harass” (Olweus 1993).
 Bullying also occurs when someone (a pupil) is repeatedly and continuously subjected to actions of a negative nature by another pupil/student.
 This phenomenon is characterized by manifesting aggressive behavior “or intentional 'harm doing,' which is carried out repeatedly and over time in an interpersonal relationship characterized by an imbalance of power” (ibid.).
 Bullying is not when two students of roughly equal strength (physical and/or psychological) fight or argue (ibid.), but is the intentional, and not accidental, infliction of harm.

 “Bullying is aggressive goal-directed behavior that harms another individual within the context of a power imbalance” and has three elements (goal-directed behavior, power imbalance, and harm to the victim).
 These three elements or key attributes are appropriately also the focus of preventative measures (Volk et al. 2014).